 Let’s learn how to fix canonical points to canonicalized URL errors that might prevent a site from being indexed.

-What Does using canonical URL to point to canonicalized page Mean?
+What Does using canonical URL to point to canonicalized page mean?

 “Using canonical URL to point to canonicalized page” means that a URL containing a canonical element points to another URL as canonical.

 The rel=canonical tag sends a signal to the search crawlers about what page out of several similar ones is the most important.
-The search signal should be interpreted unequivocally: of all possible pages with similar content, canonical should be the only one.
+The search signal should be interpreted unequivocally: of all possible URLs with similar content, canonical should be the only one.

 Of all website pages with similar content, it is recommended to choose one canonical page.
 The search engine will crawl it more often than others and display it for user queries.
-Other pages with similar content are considered copies of the canonical page.
+Other URLs with similar content are considered copies of the canonical page.

 It is believed that if you don’t set canonical, the search engine will choose a canonical page or consider these URLs equal.
-In fact, Google may select a canonical page even if it is already defined.
+In fact, Google may select a canonical URL even if it is already defined.
 This may be caused by certain signals that are noticed by the search engine.

 What triggers this issue?